Skip to content

 Rocky provides a single binary with subcommands for the full pipeline lifecycle.
 Commands are organized into categories:

-• Core Pipeline: init, validate, discover, plan, apply, state, branch (legacy alias: run)
+• Core Pipeline: init, validate, discover, plan, apply, state, branch (single-step alias: run)

-• Modeling: compile, lineage, lineage-diff, test, ci, ci-diff, preview
+• Modeling: compile, lineage, lineage-diff, test, ci, ci-diff, preview, emit-sql, catalog

 • Data: seed, snapshot, docs